tunnckoCore/hela3/README.md

 hela all
 ```

-The only thing that need manual job, for now, is to add `.babelrc.js` or `babel.config.js`
+The only thing that need manual job, for now, is to add `babel.config.js`
-file like this one, so it will be only used when running the tests.
+file - that's important it isn't the same as `.babelrc.js` one, so it will be only used when running the tests.

 ```js
 // babel config file